ui-jar/ui-jar/README.md

 ## Example usage (test with HttpClientTestingModule) - AVAILABLE IN BETA-10

 You might want to view a component that is requesting resources using HttpClient in UI-jar.
-It's possible, below is a example on that.
+Below is an example on that.

 ### Source code